BabylonJS/Documentation/content/start/chap1/first_scene.md

 video-content:
 ---

-# Getting Started - Chapter 1 - First Scene
+# Introduction - Chapter 1 - First Scene

 ## First Scene and Model
 Whether you are creating a whole world or just placing one model into a web page you need a [scene](/divingDeeper/scene) to contain the world or model, a [camera](/divingDeeper/cameras) to view it, a [light](/divingDeeper/lights) to illuminate it and, of course, at least one viewable object as a model.
 All models, whether just a box or a complex character, are made from a [mesh](/divingDeeper/mesh) of triangles or facets.